Alaska's Industrial Coatings Specialists

 We've used outside contractors who didn't understand Alaska logistics.
 AIP is different — they showed up on time, knew the environment, and delivered a lining system that's still performing years later.

 The spec they wrote for our tank farm saved us from a significant overcoating mistake.
-Their NACE inspector caught a mill scale adhesion issue that would have caused an early failure.
+Their AMPP inspector caught a mill scale adhesion issue that would have caused an early failure.
 Worth every dollar.

 Coating Inspector Program Level 1 & 2 — inspection and QC capability on every project.